sabo10o29/MMM-SimpleNotifyTrashDay/README.md

 # MMM-SimpleNotifyTrashDay

 Notify trash day on your MagicMirror.

 ## Features

 You can set a specific day or bi-weekly garbage day for notification.

 ## Screenshot

 -`Sample screenshot 1`
 ![Screenshot](https://github.com/sabo10o29/MMM-SimpleNotifyTrashDay/blob/master/sc01.png)

 ## UPDATE

 **1.0.0**

 - Simple viewer for notifying trash day.

 **1.0.1**

 - Bug fix.

+**1.0.2**

+- Add feature: You can specify how long you want to display the notification for the day with expiredTime.

 ## Installation

 ```javascript
 cd ~/MagicMirror/modules/
 git clone https://github.com/sabo10o29/MMM-SimpleNotifyTrashDay.git